Implement Versions and plans in Pigment

 6. Layer your Actual data and run your projection

 The final step is to use your Key Version Metrics in formulas combined with Actual data and assumptions to calculate your version outputs.
-The following steps are illustrated with an example on Revenue Projections, but it can be applied to any type of use case.
+The following steps use a revenue projections example, but this step can be applied to any type of use case.

 • Create a “Revenue Actual” Metric by version